Course Catalog

 1 credit

-This full-year course is designed for students who have a strong interest in computer science, who want to learn the principles of programming and who wish to prepare for the Advanced Placement Exam in Computer Science.
-The languages, primitive data types, dynamic allocation of memory, linear data structures and the comparison of searching and sorting algorithms are included.
+AP Computer Science A is a year-long course designed for students who have a strong interest in computer science, who want to learn the principles of programming, and who wish to prepare for the Advanced Placement Exam in Computer Science.
+Algorithmic thinking, primitive data types, dynamic allocation of memory, linear data structures, and comparisons between searching and sorting algorithms are included.
 The Java programming language will be used.

 Graphic Design